Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 Append the Checksum

-The RP2040 document says, the bootloader will load the first 256 bytes from the flash into SRAM bank 5 and verify the checksum:
+The RP2040 document says, the on-chip bootloader will load the first 256 bytes from the flash into SRAM bank 5 and verify the checksum:

 We will add the checksum using the tool that comes with the SDK.
-Use pico-pad_checksum -s 0xFFFFFFFF boot2_src.bin boot2.s, result in boot2.s.
+Use pico-pad_checksum -s 0xFFFFFFFF boot2_src.bin boot2.s, result saved in boot2.s.
 We can open this assembly source code file in text mode:

 // Padded and checksummed version of: boot2_src.bin